 Regulation V was signed into law by President Richard Nixon in October of 1970 and has since been enforced by the U.S. Federal Trade Commission.

 Image source: Big Stock

-The Fair Credit Reporting Act is divided into 18 sub-parts and various appendices which detail regulatory requirements on credit reporting, identity theft, use of medical information, risk-based pricing, and affiliate marketing.
+The Fair Credit Reporting Act is divided into 18 sub-parts and various appendices that detail regulatory requirements on credit reporting, identity theft, use of medical information, risk-based pricing, and affiliate marketing.

 This law, the Fair Credit Reporting Act, is the main body of legislation protecting consumer credit rights in the United States.

 The rules set out in Regulation V pertain to any party who generates, obtains or uses consumer credit reports.
 Some rules set forth in Regulation V apply to banks but only those that are members of the Federal Reserve.